wechicken456/RIPv2_Shrub/README.md

 To use new parameters from the default, edit the script to use your chosen values, but be warned that modifying any of the network addresses will require changing the addresses in all commands which reference them.

 This script is provided for use mostly for cases where the shim may need restarted frequently and it is easier to manually do the docker image, docker network, and ip route setup and shutdown than to let the `docker_test.sh` script do it for you.
-Most of these cases are debugging for now, but once your twig becomes a shrub router, this will be more likely to be used. (and there will be additional instructions to go along with it.)
+Most of these cases are debugging for now, but once your shrub becomes a shrub router, this will be more likely to be used. (and there will be additional instructions to go along with it.)

 </details>